karanicolaslab/PROTAC_ternary/README.md

 We would like to develop a computational approach for modeling the ensemble of ternary complexes that can be formed by a given POI / PROTAC / E3 ligase.
 This method involves protein-protein docking to identify complementary binding modes, followed by screening of low-energy linker conformations to determine which candidate binding modes are accessible to a given PROTAC linker.

-This `ternary_model_prediction.py` script can take protein-protein docking decoy(s) [IF YOU MAKE SEPERATE DIRECTORY JUST ADD THE PATH HERE] and linker comformer(s) as input [IF YOU MAKE SEPERATE DIRECTORY JUST ADD THE PATH HERE], align linker conformer to the decoy with the atoms you choose, and output ternary structure(s) if the alignment rmsd is less than the cutoff value.
+This `ternary_model_prediction.py` script can take protein-protein docking decoy(s) [please see example in Example folder] and linker comformer(s) as input [please see example in Example folder], align linker conformer to the decoy with the atoms you choose, and output ternary structure(s) if the alignment rmsd is less than the cutoff value.

 ## Dependency
 [Rosetta](https://www.rosettacommons.org/software/license-and-download) Software Suite; [OpenEye](https://www.eyesopen.com/) Software Suite